Is China worth the trouble?

 Emerging middle class

 An enormous reason to stay in China is the Chinese market itself.
-“China is poised to replace the United States as the biggest consumer market in the world,” says Celico, from the Albright Stonebridge Group.
+“China is poised to replace the United States as the biggest consumer market in the world,” said Celico, from the Albright Stonebridge Group.
 “That is a massive change.
 This is a country of 1.4 billion people.
 The middle class is basically larger than the population of the U.S.” China has a thriving outdoor gear market.
 It was worth $60 billion in 2018, and it’s expected to be worth $100 billion by 2025, according to a 2019 report by Research in China.

-“And so, what a lot of companies are doing is sort of splitting the baby, saying, ‘OK, maybe we have to diversify our global supply chain, but we still have to manufacture inside China, for China,’” says Celico.
+“And so, what a lot of companies are doing is sort of splitting the baby, saying, ‘OK, maybe we have to diversify our global supply chain, but we still have to manufacture inside China, for China,’” said Celico.

 To leave or not to leave

 Every company will use a slightly different calculus to determine if it’s time to go.
 And many will find, like Wolf, that even when you decide to get out, truly disengaging from China is harder than it appears.
 But every company will have to confront the same basic issues, and this unavoidable fact: The worldwide ecosystem of manufacturing and consumer sales is more complicated, and more intertwined, than ever before.
 China is at the center of that world and no matter what you make or where you make it, managing how the global Goliath impacts your business matters more than ever.